codelikeagirlau/intro-to-html-css-js/exercise2.md

     * Add a border to your image?
     * Add a round corner (`border-radius`) to your image?

-> Hint: If you have an idea about how you want your elements to look but don't know the CSS to style it, ask for help from a neighbor or one of the workshop helpers!
+> Hint: If you have an idea about how you want your page to look but don't know the CSS to style it, ask for help from a neighbor or one of the workshop helpers!

 ### Color models in web documents